Frequently Asked Questions About Kidneeds

 Q: Why do we need Kidneeds if there is a National Kidney Foundation?

-A: While the National Kidney Foundation does provide research money for some kidney diseases, it has funded very few researchers focused on DDD.
+A: While the National Kidney Foundation does provide research money for some kidney diseases, it has funded very few researchers focused on C3G.
 They also provide other services with their donations outside of funding research.
 Kidneeds gives 100% of all donations to DDD research.

 Q: Who decides if grants are good enough to be funded?

 A: Kidneeds has two boards, the Board of Scientific Advisors and the Board of Directors.
-When the grants are submitted to Kidneeds, they are sent to the Board of Scientific Advisors (BOSA).
-The BOSA awards a score to each grant application.
+When the grants are submitted to Kidneeds, they are sent to the Board of Scientific Advisors (BSA).
+The BSA awards a score to each grant application.
 These scores and grant summaries are then sent to the Kidneeds’ Board of Directors.
 Kidneeds’ Board of Directors recommends funding based on merit and funding availability.
 Their recommendation is forwarded to the Greater Cedar Rapids Community Foundation Board of Directors for final funding approval.

 Q: How does Kidneeds get money to fund the grants?